 Enrollment in Ohio

-In 2018, customers in Ohio will be able to choose from eight carriers on the exchange, losing two from the previous year (Anthem and Humana).
+In 2018, customers in Ohio were able to choose from eight carriers on the exchange, losing two from the previous year (Anthem and Humana).
 Carriers offering coverage are:

 - Ambetter (Buckeye Community Health Plan)

 - Medical Health Insuring Corp. of Ohio (Medical Mutual)

 Plan options from these insurers will vary across the state.
 Premium rate increases for 2018 will also vary, ranging from 10 to 39 percent.
 Insurers in the Buckeye State have assumed that cost-sharing reduction payments will continue for 2018 and that the individual mandate will be enforced to some degree.
 If CSR payments are not guaranteed, then premiums are likely to increase even further.